 Looking for holidays in September 2018?
 These great autumn breaks provide sun, fun and adventure…

-Best for… A bargain break in paradise
+The best September holiday for… A bargain break in paradise

 July and August is monsoon season in the Maldives, but the rains start to clear in September.
 There may still be some rainfall but it will be patchy, and temperatures will be balmy (in the high twenties).